Vermillion-Chen/ResponsiveVisualDesign/README.md

-# These projects were created as part of the freeCodeCamp Response Web Design Certificate.
+# These 5 projects were created as part of the freeCodeCamp Response Web Design Certificate.
+---
 ## Tribute Page
 The task is to create a tribute page towards a famous person or thing, I chose to do a tribute page on Yuan Longping, an agronomist who has lifted millions out of hunger, to honour his memory as he has recently passed as of the creation of this project.

-Additionally, the project must follow these 9 user stories:
+Additionally, the project must follow these 9 requirements:
 1. An element with a corresponding id="main", which contains all other elements.
 2. An element with a corresponding id="title", which contains a string that describes the subject of the tribute page.
 3. A div element with a corresponding id="img-div".